Friday, 21 August 2026

 The Daily Glasgow

-New evidence cuts through the noise on phones, blue light and bedtime — and the picture is more complicated than your phone's screen-time report suggests.
+New evidence cuts through the noise on phones, blue light and bedtime, and the picture is more complicated than your phone's screen-time report suggests.

-By Glasgow Wellness Desk · Published 4 July 2026, 7:12 am
+By Glasgow Wellness Desk · Published 3 July 2026

 How we reported this

-Adults in the UK are now averaging four hours and 37 minutes of daily screen use outside of work, according to Ofcom's 2025 Communications Market Report — and sleep researchers say the timing of that use matters far more than the total.
+Adults in the UK are now averaging four hours and 37 minutes of daily screen use outside of work, according to Ofcom's 2025 Communications Market Report, and sleep researchers say the timing of that use matters far more than the total.
 The relationship between scrolling and sleep is neither as simple nor as damning as the wellness industry tends to suggest.

 The conversation has sharpened lately, partly because hormones are having a cultural moment.
 Interest in melatonin, the sleep-regulating hormone suppressed by light exposure, has surged across GP waiting rooms and pharmacy counters.
-At the same time, Glaswegians are navigating a period of genuine economic anxiety — housing costs, energy bills, job satisfaction all feed directly into stress-related sleep disruption.
+At the same time, Glaswegians are navigating a period of genuine economic anxiety, housing costs, energy bills, job satisfaction all feed directly into stress-related sleep disruption.
 Sleep doesn't exist in a vacuum.
 Neither does a phone screen.

 What the science actually says about blue light